-If the device is configured for DHCP, you will need to disable DHCP and specify your own static network settings.(\ - see note) If a Static IP address is already assigned to the device and is compatible with your network, you can skip Step 3 and go straight to Step 4.
+If the device is configured for DHCP, you will need to disable DHCP and specify your own static network settings.( - see note) If a Static IP address is already assigned to the device and is compatible with your network, you can skip Step 3 and go straight to Step 4.

 - a.
-Open the web browser that contains the router settings from Step 2 - like this:
+Open the web browser that contains the router settings from Step 2 - b.
+Find the DHCP range (dynamic IP range) under the DHCP settings.
+It may look something like this: